chris-townsend/where-next/TESTING.md

 *[As a user, I can view posts, without having to sign-up to enjoy the site's content](https://github.com/chris-townsend/where-next/issues/4)*

+- Users can view posts without having to sign up, but certain member benefits such as liking, bookmarking, and commenting are only available to authenticated users.
+To prompt users to sign in, tooltips appear when hovering over these icons, encouraging them to log in to take advantage of the full range of features.

 ![Post page for logged out users](src/docs/testing/user-testing/posts-logged-out.webp)

 *[As a logged-in User, I can create posts so that I can add content to the site](https://github.com/chris-townsend/where-next/issues/5)*

+- The Add Post tab allows users to easily create a post by selecting an image, title, and content.
+Once submitted, users are presented with a success notification to confirm that their post has been successfully created.
+This streamlined process encourages users to engage with the app and contribute their own content, ultimately enhancing the overall user experience.

 ![Add post tab](src/docs/testing/user-testing/add-post-tab.webp)